-Pat Drummond - Australian Independent Country Music Artist Of The Year
+Pat Drummond - 2016 Songmaker of The Year

 "The Sao Song" was probably the track which first brought Pat Drummond to national prominence.

-Although well known for his comic repertoire, and his work with the Award Winning 'Naked Poets' Bush Poetry/ Comedy troupe, it has been the 'power punch' lyric writing in songs such as "Who Is that Refugee?", "The Road To Damascus", "The Blessing", "Vertelli's Wire", " Who Are These People?" and "Somebody Else's Slides" which has so profoundly impressed both the critics and his peers since then.
+Although well known for his comic repertoire, and his work with the multi - Award Winning Bush Poetry/ Comedy troupe, the 'Naked Poets', it has been the 'power punch' lyric writing in songs such as "Who Is that Refugee?", "The Road To Damascus", "The Blessing", "Vertelli's Wire", " Who Are These People?" and "Somebody Else's Slides" which has so profoundly impressed both the critics and his peers since then.
 (See Quote sheet)

-As 2003 inductee into the Hands Of Fame, Australian Independent Country Music Artist of The Year 2000, board member for the Country Music Association of Australia, Joint Winner of Male Vocal of the Year at the Australian Bush Music Festival and Grand Finalist in Four Categories (including Album of the Year, Heritage Award and Country Song of the Year and Producer of the Year) in the Toyota CMAA Country Music Awards, the past ten years have been tremendously rewarding for Pat Drummond.
+Awarded the 2016 Songmaker Award at The Tamworth Country Music Festival for lifetime achievement in Songwriting he is also an inductee into the Hands Of Fame, recipient of The Australian Independent Country Music Artist of The Year , former board member for the Country Music Association of Australia, Joint Winner of Male Vocal of the Year at the Australian Bush Music Festival and former Grand Finalist in Four Categories (including Album of the Year, Heritage Award and Country Song of the Year and Producer of the Year) in the Toyota CMAA Country Music Awards, the past 20 years have been tremendously rewarding for Pat Drummond.
 International tours to New Zealand and Japan, representing Australia, and a National tour with England's premier songwriter Ralph McTell, have further enhanced his reputation as a formidable writer and entertainer.
 For those who have seen Pat on stage the reasons are obvious.
 He is first and foremost a communicator who writes songs about characters that are instantly recognisable; characters whose experiences reflect the lives of just about every Australian, from the sophisticated city-dwellers of the Double Bay social set to the no-nonsense bush people of The Outback.

 Perhaps it's this common touch, this sense of what it is to be an Australian which runs through all his work, that makes Pat's songs so accessible.
 He is, at the same time, a performer with an innate sense of fun and an astonishing capacity to entertain and involve an audience, and a songwriter, whose passionate commitment to this country and its people, has produced songs which are often more like one-act plays, concise and self contained; detailed social snapshots of ordinary Australians caught in the act of living.